mjacobs02/GenAI-Education/gen_ai_education.md

 </div>
 ```

-Firstly, it’s important to decide where you draw the line.
-[Harvard’s AI policy](https://www.huit.harvard.edu/ai/guidelines) offers a good starting point for thinking this through, and TU Delft is currently developing its own university-wide guidelines for AI use in education.
+Firstly, it’s important to decide where you draw the line. <a href="https://www.huit.harvard.edu/ai/guidelines" target="_blank" rel="noopener noreferrer">Harvard’s AI policy</a> offers a good starting point
+ for thinking this through, and TU Delft is currently developing its own university-wide guidelines for AI use in education.
 These provide a helpful framework for regulating AI in a fair way, but this approach is mostly reactive.
 It focuses on limiting AI rather than adapting to it.

 A more effective strategy is to rethink how assignments are designed.
 The goal isn’t to ban AI but to make tasks that are harder for AI to replicate.
 Small changes can go a long way.
 For example, instead of assigning a generic essay on a broad topic, ask students to reflect on their own experiences.
 AI struggles with context and can’t replicate personal insights or critical thinking.
 The more familiar you become with these tools, the more intentional you can be in how you use AI to improve learning and keep students motivated.